elephantscale/es-training-new/vault-consul/doc/Outline.md

 • Network segmentation in a monolith
 • Network segmentation challenges in a distributed system and Consul's solutions
-• The definition of “service mesh”
+• The definition of "service mesh"
 Consul hand-on
 • Learn about the problems that Consul solves.
 • Explore Consul's architecture and interfaces (HTTP API, DNS interface, and web UI).